Mammograms in Caldwell, Idaho

 The short answer is yes, although it’s uncommon.
 It’s not recommended that men participate in screening mammography, but self-breast exams are appropriate for both males and females.
 Some risk factors for males include family history, inherited gene mutations, liver disease and radiation exposure of the chest.

-The Power of Pink program is a free breast screening program.
-Caldwell Night Rodeo raises money for the program at its annual Power of Pink Night to provide mammogram screenings at West Valley Medical Center and Saint Alphonsus Medical Center to local women who are uninsured, underinsured or underserved.
+The CNR Strong program is a free cancer screening program.
+Caldwell Night Rodeo raises money for the program at its annual CNR Strong Night to provide cancer screenings at West Valley Medical Center and Saint Alphonsus Medical Center to local community members who are uninsured, underinsured or underserved.

 Eligibility for a free mammogram